koyunkyung/archive-uoft/README.md

-# Exploring Fruit Price Trends Across Vendors
+# Price Comparison of Common Fruits Across Major Vendors
-## Loblaw Has the Highest Pricing Trends
+## An Analysis Revealing Loblaws as the Highest Priced Vendor Among Apples, Oranges, Mangoes, and Pears

 ## Overview